Maxime Lestienne: Club Brugge

 After the bankruptcy of Mouscron in 2009, Lestienne became available on a free transfer.
 Despite interest from English side Everton and Dutch side PSV, Lestienne eventually signed a contract with Club Brugge on 6 January 2010.
+Lestienne scored his first hat-trick for the club in the Bruges derby on 23 September 2012 against Cercle Brugge.
+On 17 November 2012, Lestienne scored one and assisted four times in a 2–6 away win against S.K.
+Beveren.

 Al-Arabi

-Lestienne was transferred to Al-Arabi in the summer of 2014.
+On 31 August 2014, Lestienne moved overseas to joined Qatari side, Al-Arabi on a permanent transfer.

 Loan to Genoa

 Lestienne was loaned out to Genoa until the end of the 2014–15 season almost immediately after signing for Qatari side Al-Arabi.
+On 18 January 2015, he got himself a brace of assist as his club settled in a 3–3 draw against Sassuolo.

 Loan to PSV

-From 12 July 2015, Lestienne was loaned out to PSV until the end of the 2015–16 season.
+On 12 July 2015, Lestienne was loaned out to PSV until the end of the 2015–16 season.
 PSV decided not to exercise its option to buy the player at the end of the loan spell.
+In the 2015–16 UEFA Champions League group stage fixture against Manchester United on 15 September 2015, Lestienne assisted twice to Héctor Moreno and Luciano Narsingh to secured a 2–1 home victory.
+On 30 September 2015, Lestienne scored a brace in the UEFA Champions League match against CSKA Moscow but fell short to a 3–2 defeat to the Russian club.

 Rubin Kazan

 On 5 July 2016, Lestienne moved to Russian club Rubin Kazan.
+On 10 April 2017, he scored a brace to help his team to secured a 2–2 draw against Tom Tomsk.

-Málaga
+Loan to Málaga

-On 31 January 2018, Lestienne joined Málaga on loan until the end of the 2017–18 season.
+On 31 January 2018, Lestienne joined Málaga on loan until the end of the 2017–18 La Liga season.

 Standard Liège

 On 25 July 2018, he returned to Belgium, signing with Standard Liège.
+During the 2019-2020 season in the UEFA Europa League group stage fixtures, Lestienne scored an injury time goal from a brilliant counterattack to a famous 2–1 victory against Eintracht Frankfurt.
+After 109 appearances and 21 goals for the club, he bid farewell.